ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     //
     // @internal
     protected constructor(values?: MapOrRecord<JsonValue>, context?: IJsonContext, options?: ISimpleJsonMapOptions);
-    static createPrefixed(prefix: string, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static createPrefixed(prefix: string, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
-    // Warning: (ae-forgotten-export) The symbol "IKeyPrefixOptions" needs to be exported by the entry point index.d.ts static createPrefixed(prefixOptions: IKeyPrefixOptions, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
+    // Warning: (ae-forgotten-export) The symbol "IKeyPrefixOptions" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static createPrefixed(prefixOptions: IKeyPrefixOptions, values?: MapOrRecord<JsonValue>, context?: IJsonContext, editor?: JsonEditor): Result<PrefixedJsonMap>;
     // @internal (undocumented)
     protected static _toPolicy(prefixOptions: string | IKeyPrefixOptions): ReferenceMapKeyPolicy<JsonValue>;